What Controllers Should Know About ASC 606 Compliance

 Because of our metadata model, Revenue Recognition in BillingPlatform can be defined based on any element of the system, making it easy to customize to any scenario.
 We understand enterprise needs and accommodate extreme complexities in billing, rating, invoicing and, now, revenue recognition.
 This makes it possible to stay compliant and keep business running regardless of industry, geography, or strategic objective.

 BillingPlatform understands the new account regulations and terminology can all feel overwhelming.
-To help make sense of it all, we offer the Modern Billing Definitions whitepaper.
-Click here to download our glossary today.
+To help make sense of it all, we offer the Definitive Guide to Modern Billing Models white paper.
+Click here for a complete billing term glossary today.

 Share Post: